stevebuk1/pv_opt_app/README.md

 * Stop Appdaemon (or remove Pv_opt from AppDaemon if you have other AppDeamon apps still running).
 * Make sure the toggles "Start on Boot" and "Watchdog" are set to off.
-* Open your Home Assistant instance and show the add app repository dialog with a specific repository URL pre-filled.
-* Go to settings, apps, install app
+* In HA, go to Settings, Apps, and press the "Install" App button.
 * Click the 3 vertical dots at top right and select "Repositories".
-* Add '[https://github.com/stevebuk1/pv_opt_app)](https://github.com/stevebuk1/pv_opt_app)' as a new repository
+* Press the "Add" button, and add '[https://github.com/stevebuk1/pv_opt_app)](https://github.com/stevebuk1/pv_opt_app)' as a new repository
 * Go back one page, scroll to the bottom to the Pv_opt Addon, and press Install
+* Installation will take a few minutes as the App is built (you can follow progress in the HA Supervisor Log)
 * When installed, go to the Configuration tab and add the MQTT username and password you used when originally intalling Mosquito.
 * Click Start on the App.